owehkentucky.jpg

 Boy, did he ever.
 Twice, really.

-The plays sealed the victory and appropriately summarized the closing minutes of the game that saw Duke freshman Kon Knueppel struggling from the field (5-of-20), Duke freshman Khaman Maluach battling cramps and Duke freshman Cooper Flagg turn the ball over twice in the final 15 seconds.
+The big plays sealed the victory and appropriately summarized the closing minutes of the game that saw Duke freshman Kon Knueppel struggling from the field (5-of-20), Duke freshman Khaman Maluach battling cramps and Duke freshman Cooper Flagg turn the ball over twice in the final 15 seconds.
 The first big play from Oweh involved him helping on Flagg and taking the ball with 14.1 seconds remaining, leading to a transition opportunity, a foul and two made free throws that made it 74-72, Duke, with 10.1 seconds remaining.
 After that, Flagg turned it over again, leading to a quick foul that brought Kentucky's Lamont Butler, a transfer from San Diego State who hit the most memorable shot of the 2023 NCAA Tournament, to the free throw line with 5.1 seconds left.
 He made the first to push the lead to 75-72 but missed the second, giving Duke life -- as long as the Blue Devils secured the rebound.

 They didn't, though.

 Oweh, once again, made a huge play by pushing Flagg, the projected No. 1 pick of the 2025 NBA Draft, under the goal and securing the offensive rebound.
-The game ended on that sequence -- a sequence that served as a reminder that as great as Flagg is, and don't let the late turnovers make you forget that he finished with 26 points and 12 rebounds in 32 minutes, he's still just a 17-year-old freshman who won't turn 18 until four days before Christmas.
+The game ended on that sequence -- a sequence that served as a reminder that as great as Flagg is, and don't let the late turnovers make you forget that he finished with 26 points and 12 rebounds in 32 minutes, he's still just a 17 year-old who won't turn 18 until four days before Christmas.

 Flagg is, and will be, terrific.
 Duke is, and will be, fine.

-But Tuesday night wasn't about Flagg stumbling in the final seconds, or Duke squandering a double-digit lead, as much as it was about Pope putting his stamp on the program he helped win the national championship as a player in April 1996 before taking it over as the coach in April 2024 after Calipari left under pressure for Arkansas.
+But Tuesday night wasn't about Flagg stumbling in the final seconds, or Duke squandering a double-digit lead, as much as it was about Pope putting his stamp on the program he helped win the national championship as a player in April 1996 before taking over as the coach in April 2024 after Calipari left under pressure for Arkansas.
 Pope, previously the coach at BYU, wasn't UK athletic director Mitch Barnhart's first choice, nor should he have been.
 But, for a while now, Pope has felt like the perfect choice to lead Big Blue Nation.

 He inherited nothing from Calipari.